Kyuchumimo/Micro-Joy-Home-Video-Computer/README.md

 # Micro-Joy-Home-Video-Computer
-Real old school hardware based fantasy computer.
+Real old school hardware based fantasy computer/console.

+To see a demonstration, please visit the [Micro Joy Home Video Computer - DEMO](https://youtu.be/gQPsIUr0FW8) video
 For all the details, please visit the [wiki](https://github.com/Kyuchumimo/Micro-Joy-Home-Video-Computer/wiki)

 This repository is under constant construction.
 Once finished building the libraries, tools and the wiki, the corresponding files will be uploaded.
 Please be patient.